 Families should also be aware that all cases are reviewed annually and that, during periods of stability, a child or young person may be discharged, and can be re-referred if their health deteriorates in the future.

-The support provided will be tailored to the needs of the individual child and family.
+The support provided will be tailored to the needs of the individual child, young person and family.

-Referrals are made centrally, and if the child/young person is accepted to receive support, they will be allocated to either Little Bridge House, Charlton Farm or Little Harbour children’s hospice for the coming year.
+Referrals are made centrally, and if the child or young person is accepted to receive support, they will be allocated to either Little Bridge House, Charlton Farm or Little Harbour children’s hospice for the coming year.
 This allocation will be based on their geographical location, although other factors may be taken into consideration including hospice capacity or extenuating circumstances.

-If you are unsure whether the child/young person meets the eligibility criteria we recommend arranging a discussion with the child/young persons lead paediatrician prior to making a referral.
+If you are unsure whether the child or young person meets the eligibility criteria we recommend arranging a discussion with the child or young person's Lead Paediatrician prior to making a referral.

 If you need more information or a paper copy of the referral forms, please telephone 01271 321 999 or email the Care Team.

-For children/young people who have a life-limiting or life threatening condition requiring palliative care support.
+For children and young people who have a life-limiting or life-threatening condition requiring palliative care support.

-For children/young people who require imminent end of life care and need a hospice response within 48 hours.
+For children and young people who require imminent end of life care and need a hospice response within 48 hours.

-The care offered at each of our hospices is not simply about medical and nursing care for sick children, but about enriching the lives of children and their families.
+The care offered at each of our hospices is not simply about medical and nursing care for sick children and young people, but about enriching their lives and their families.
 We aim to be flexible in the support we offer, allowing each family to choose how we can help and whether we become fully or partially involved with their child’s care.